In this Samsung Galaxy Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.

 High quality, polished plastics with high-end materials, and IPX2 water resistance are more than enough for daily use.
 Compared to Galaxy Buds+, they’re basically the same.

 While the Samsung Galaxy Buds aren’t considered workout earbuds they still have basic IPX2 protection.
 Granted, that’s not much, but it means they’re sweatproof, and leaving them outside on a light rain won’t damage them either.

 When taking the Galaxy Buds into your hands, they feel like premium buds.
 The polished finish on the touch controls looks sleek and minimalistic.
 You can wear them with any outfit and look good.

 Although you only get basic silicone eartips, you can upgrade them with memory-foam tips that offer better isolation and sound quality.

 As for the charging case, it’s oval shape can fit into a pocket and feels solid.
 The lid mechanism feels premium and flips open for easier use.
-It’s suitable for high-end true wireless earbuds (not like PowerBeats Pro’s case).
+It’s suitable for high-end true wireless earbuds (unlike the PowerBeats Pro case).

 Plus, you get a 1-year limited warranty from Samsung.

 Both Galaxy Buds models come with quick charging, auto turn-off feature, EQ presets, touch controls, ambient mode, and some customization.
 Buds+ also upgraded on microphone count for better call quality.
 But some things are still missing.